2008 Viva World Cup

-The 2008 VIVA World Cup was the second VIVA World Cup, an international tournament for football, that took place in July 2008.
+The 2008 Viva World Cup was the second Viva World Cup, an international tournament for football, that took place in July 2008.
 The winners were Padania, who took home the Nelson Mandela Trophy.
-The tournament was organised by the Nouvelle Fédération-Board.
+The tournament was organised by the N.F.-Board.

 The defending champions and hosts were Sápmi.
 The competition, organized by the Sami people, took place from 7 to 13 July, in Gällivare, Sweden.

 Qualification

 Due to the inaugural status of this tournament, applicants were admitted to the tournament without a qualification process.
 As an untested tournament the scheduling doesn't meet the organizational capacity of a billion dollar organization like FIFA.

 Qualified teams

 The men's teams that took part were: